Droxford

 Turn left, following the footpath across the top of the meadow and then through another gate, soon passing a ford on your right (and dog poo bin).
 You will pass by an attractively restored mill where children can see the river water gushing through a weir.

-Pass by the mill and continue along the riverside path.
+Pass by the mill on your left and continue along the riverside path.
 You will cross a little bridge before coming to another ford where it is easy for children to have a splash.

 After the ford, the path turns into a quiet country lane.
 Follow this for a short time until you spot the footpath on your right.